sciai-lab/lab-webpage/index.md

 {% capture text %}

-We learn a lot from our colleagues, and are proud members of and contributors to these initiatives.
-(ELLIS, STRUCTURES)
+We learn a lot from our colleagues!
+We are proud members of, and help shape the future of, our excellence cluster, our ellis unit and our department.

 {% endcapture %}